pupperemeritus/gsoc_blog/projectreport/index.md

 2. Adding more documentation and making the existing documentation more clearer.

+3. Keeping up with changes in the research as well as watching out for breaking changes pushed by libraries used in the project.

 # Maths Behind the Project

 The Lomb Scargle method uses the mean of the sampling intervals to account for the uneven sampling intervals.
 Lomb Scargle method is equivalently interpreted as a Fourier method as well as a least squares method.
 The generalized periodogram form ensures time shift invariance.
+Refer [Understanding the Lomb-Scargle Periodogram](https://doi.org/10.3847/1538-4365/aab766) for a clearer understanding.

 This project uses the Lomb Scargle implementation based on the Fourier interpretation. $$ P(f) = \frac{1}{2} [{ \frac{ (\sum_n{g_n\cos(2\pi f[t_n-\tau])})^2} {\sum_n\cos^2(2\pi f[t_n-\tau])} + \frac{(\sum_ng_n\sin(2\pi f[t_n-\tau]))^2} {\sum_n\sin^2(2\pi f[t_n-\tau]) }}] $$ where $$ \ \tau =\frac{1}{4\pi f} \tan^{-1} {\frac{\sum_n\sin(4\pi f_n)}{\sum_n{\cos(4\pi f_n)}}} $$